Osteomyelitis

 The infection will initially start in the intervertebral disc before spreading to the para-discal regions, typically affecting the thoraco-lumbar region of the spine.

 MRI imaging is the gold-standard investigation for suspected cases.
-Most cases will require a prolonged course of anti-TB medication, however surgical intervention may be required for abscess drainage if extensive spinal destruction.
+Most cases will require a prolonged course of anti-TB medication, however surgical intervention may be required for abscess drainage in the case of extensive spinal destruction.

 Investigations

-Patients require routine blood tests, including FBC, CRP, and ESR.
-Blood cultures should be performed (positive in around 60% cases).
+Patients with suspected acute osteomyelitis require urgent blood tests, including a FBC and CRP.
+Blood cultures should be performed (which are positive in around 60% cases).

-Plain film radiographs are often performed although they have poor accuracy for osteomyelitis; any visible signs tend to only be visible from ~7-10 days post-initial infection.
-Potential radiographic feature include osteopaeniaperiosteal thickeningendosteal scalloping, and focal cortical bone loss.
+Plain film radiographs (Fig. 3) are often performed initially in suspected cases, although they have poor accuracy for osteomyelitis; indeed, any visible radiological signs tend to only be visible from 7-10 days post-initial infection.
+Potential radiographic features include osteopaenia, periosteal thickening, endosteal scalloping, and focal cortical bone loss.

-Definitive diagnosis can achieved through MRI imaging.
-However, gold standard diagnosis is from culture from bone biopsy at debridement (or curettage where there are associated ulcers), which has >90% sensitivity.
-It is important to check for mycobacterium and fungal causes in relevant cases, such as in immunosuppressed patients.
+The gold standard diagnosis of osteomyelitis is from culture via bone biopsy at debridement (or curettage where there are associated ulcers), which has >90% sensitivity.
+Ensure culture is checked for mycobacterium and fungal causes especially in susceptible cases, such as those who are immunosuppressed.

 Management

-If the patient is clinically well, patients will require long-term intravenous antibiotic therapy (>4 weeks) tailored to any cultures available (otherwise following local antimicrobial protocols).
-This is usually all that is required and no surgical intervention is needed.
+If the patient is clinically well, patients will require long-term intravenous antibiotic therapy (>4 weeks), tailored to any cultures available or otherwise following local antimicrobial protocols.
+This is usually the mainstay of treatment for osteomyelitis, with no surgical intervention is needed.

 Complications

-Poorly managed acute osteomyelitis may lead to overwhelming sepsis and mortality.
+Poorly managed acute osteomyelitis may lead to sepsis and even mortality.
 Associated septic arthritis or soft tissue infections may occur.

 Children may develop growth disturbances as a result of premature physeal closure.
 Amputation is rarely required in modern practice.